fahmihamzah84/OnlinePaymentFraud-LambdaArchitecture/pubsub_stream/README.md

 This is a repository for final project of Data Fellowship 8: Data Engineer Fast Track as a stream processing using `Google PubSub`.
-The theme for this project is `Online Payment Fraud Detection`.To use this script you can foolow thr Pre-requisite and How to run :
+The theme for this project is `Online Payment Fraud Detection`.To use this script you can foolow thr Pre-requisite and Steps how to run :

 Pre-requisite:
 1. Google Cloud Platform account.
 2. Python 3.7 or later